bowen-upenn/scene_graph_commonsense/README.md

 ## Citation
-If you believe our work has inspired your research, please kindly cite our work.
+If you are also working on scene graph generation and find our work interesting, please consider citing our work.
 Thank you!

     @article{jiang2023enhancing,
      title={Enhancing Scene Graph Generation with Hierarchical Relationships and Commonsense Knowledge},